moonrepo/schematic/book/src/config/struct/env.md

 # Environment variables

+> Requires the `env` Cargo feature, which is enabled by default.

 > Not supported for enums.

 Settings can also inherit values from environment variables via the `#[setting(env)]` attribute